MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P12-Particle-Effects/content.md

 > ![Particle Attributes 2](../Tutorial-Images/xcode_spritekit_particle_2.png)
 >

-This should look like this now:
+This should look something like that:

 ![SpriteKit Particle Grey Smoke](../Tutorial-Images/animated_grey_smoke.gif)

-Feel free to spend as much time as you like playing around with different values and options as we will not discuss them in detail now.
+Feel free to spend some time playing around with different values.

-#Adding the particle effect to our collision
+##Adding the particle effect to our collision

-We are now going to add some code that runs our particle effect whenever a seal gets eliminated.
+Let's add some code that adds the particle effect to the scene whenever a seal gets eliminated.

 > [action]
-> Add the following code to the start our *didSeal* method:
+> Add the following code to the start of the `didSeal` method:
 >
 ```
 /* Load our particle effect */